johnpeart/johnpeart.github.io/_blogpost/2024-03-02-iphone-action-button-shortcuts.md

 	</figcaption>
 </figure>

-To create the menu, I first set up a folder of Shortcutsand populated it with everything I wanted to display in the menu.
+To create the menu, I first set up a folder of Shortcuts and populated it with everything I wanted to display in the menu.
 Each menu item triggers its own, unique Shortcut; so you need a unique Shortcut for each item.

 When all the Shortcuts are made and in the folder, I run the "Save the Action Button Menu" Shortcut.
 This creates and saves a `.vcf` file to my iCloud Drive.
 Saving it to iCloud Drive is enables the menu to be synced across my devices.